Yandy Díaz Player Props: Rays vs. Royals

-On Thursday, Yandy Diaz (batting .244 in his past 10 games) and the Tampa Bay Rays play the Kansas City Royals, whose starting pitcher will be Jose Cuas.
+On Friday, Yandy Diaz (.357 slugging percentage in past 10 games, with zero homers) and the Tampa Bay Rays play the Kansas City Royals, whose starting pitcher will be Zack Greinke.
 First pitch is at 6:40 PM ET.

-He racked up two hits (going 2-for-4 with an RBI) in his most recent appearance against the Orioles.
+In his most recent game, he had three hits (going 3-for-5) against the Royals.

 Yandy Díaz Game Info & Props vs. the Royals